Shaddyjr/bee-image-classifier/README.md

 #### The Jupyter Notebook for this project can be found within [code/project_notebook.ipynb](./code/project_notebook.ipynb)

-#### A practical application of our best CNN can be found [here](https://bee-classifier.herokuapp.com)
+#### A practical application of our best CNN can be found [here](https://bee-classifier.herokuapp.com) (it may take a moment to spin up)

 ## Problem Statement
-Beekeepers must face a myriad of threats to their hives.
+Honey bees contribute nearly \\$20 billion to the value of U.S. crop production [$^1$](https://www.abfnet.org/page/PollinatorFacts).
+Meanwhile, beekeepers continue to lose up to 45 percent of their hives annually [$^2$](http://cms.business-services.upenn.edu/morrisarboretum-blog/303-agriculture-and-bees-what-consumers-need-to-know.html).
+Among the myriad of threats to their hives, beekeepers must continually monitor for the _varroa_ pest.
 The _Varroa (pronounced "vr-ow-uh") destructor_, or more commonly the _varroa mite_, is a natural predator to honey bees and is one of the biggest pests plaguing the bee keeping community.
 The sooner a keeper can begin treating for _varroa_, the less likely a [colony collapse](https://ipm.missouri.edu/MPG/2013/7/Colony-Collapse-Disorder-the-Varroa-Mite-and-Resources-for-Beekeepers/) will occur.
 Early detection could mean the difference between a healthy hive and a dead one.

 With the dataset from the [Honey Bee Annotated Image Dataset](https://www.kaggle.com/jenny18/honey-bee-annotated-images) found on Kaggle, we will train a Convolutional Neural Network (CNN) to classify bee images as having _varroa mites_ or not (binary classification).
-As a general metric, we will use accuracy to select our best model.
+Such a model could serve as a practical early detection system for beekeepers.
+We will use accuracy to select our best model.
 ## Executive Summary
 We used the dataset from the [Honey Bee Annotated Image Dataset](https://www.kaggle.com/jenny18/honey-bee-annotated-images) to train a CNN using various model compositions - including 1) unaltered image data, 2) rotating and mirroring the data, and 3) rotating + mirroring as well as altering image brightness.
 Transforming image data has been known to help make a more robust CNN.